Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Quite interesting.

-But of course, the obvious sort of subtext with all of this is that we need to offer something else.
+But of course, the obvious sort of subtext with all this is that we need to offer something else.

 And that's what Restore Britain can do.

-And I forgot to add these asides.
+And I forgot to add these as sides.

 I just read the bloody thing.

-Smart young people like Charlie Downs, Harrison Pitt, et al., they are presumably there to shape this vision and to figure out what is that section of society.
+They are presumably there to shape this vision and to figure out what is that section of society.

-So that's what we that's what it's waiting for representation, I agree.
+It's waiting for representation, I agree.

 There's basically no grassroots conservatives anymore.